Neiko : Arko : Asha : Juza

 (learned behavior)

 Days 1 – 4 were successful.
 Asha has learned to behave on her walks.
 She no longer shows aggression towards people and other pets on low distraction walks, doesn’t pull on her walks, no longer rushes out of her create or the front door, or jump on us.
 We have made great progress with her aggression toward women when she is behind a fence or in a crate.
 Most important, Asha has not shut down or gone into avoidance during her sessions.
-She shows no fear or aggression towards Harry while he handles her.
+She shows no fear or aggression towards me while I handles her.

 We took Asha to a local strip mall on day 5 and 6.
 On day 5 Asha had her eye on everyone with the hair on her back slightly raised.
 She was NOT trying to eat everyone.
 There was an increase in pedestrian traffic on day 6.
 Asha still walked with confidence but did not have her hair raised.
 Some folks gather close to see Asha.
 They were amazed by her manors and striking looks.
-The bond with between Asha and Harry created with the handler techniques gave Asha enough trust to lay down and relax on her own with the crowd around us.
+The bond with between Asha and I created with the handler techniques gave Asha enough trust to lay down and relax on her own with the crowd around us.

 Asha Currently